Tilko/SerDesJavaDataModelGenerator/README.md

 Some features in two words:
   - type polymorphism based on shape (`oneOf`) or enum property (`is`).
-  - internal reference node (an instance node that references an other instance node somewhere in the deserialized tree) that allows programmatic access to the referred node and referred nodes existence validation.
+  - internal reference node (an instance node that references an other instance node somewhere in the deserialized tree) that allows programmatic access to the referred node and the validation of referred nodes existence.
   - ability to plug custom stub classes in the generated class hierarchy.

 ## As first input of this tool: